-- Always use a stabilizer material for embroidery when sewing stretch fabrics, lightweight fabrics, fabrics with a coarse weave, or fabrics which cause pattern shrinkage.
+Always use a stabilizer material for embroidery when sewing stretch fabrics, lightweight fabrics, fabrics with a coarse weave, or fabrics which cause pattern shrinkage.
 Otherwise, the needle may break and cause injury.
-Not using a stabilizer material may result in a poor finish to your project. - Use a piece of stabilizer which is larger than the embroidery frame being used.
+Not using a stabilizer material may result in a poor finish to your project.

-- 1) Size of the embroidery frame
+Use a piece of stabilizer which is larger than the

-- Iron-on stabilizer (backing)
+2 Iron-on stabilizer (backing)

-- Iron the iron-on stabilizer material to the wrong side of the fabric.
+Iron the iron-on stabilizer material to the wrong side of the fabric.

-- Fusible side of stabilizer - Fabric (wrong side)
+- 1 Fusible side of stabilizer - 2 Fabric (wrong side)